 Mariah Carey is the undisputed “queen of Christmas”.
-Every year in December, the pop star's 1994 hit All I Want for Christmas is You returns to public consciousness as a de facto festival anthem, still climbing up global charts a quarter century after it was released.
+Every December, the singer's 1994 hit All I Want for Christmas is You returns to public consciousness as a de facto festive anthem, still climbing up global charts more than a quarter-century after it was released.

-No one understands the value of this phenomena better than Carey herself, who usually begins her publicity juggernaut a day after Halloween.
-This year, Carey, who co-wrote the earworm with Walter Afanasieff, posted a video on November 1, dressed in a glittery red dress and smashing pumpkins with the words "It's not time".
+No one understands the value of this phenomena better than Carey herself, who usually starts her publicity juggernaut a day after Halloween.
+Carey, who co-wrote the earworm with Walter Afanasieff, posted a video on Tuesday which showed her in a Halloween costume, complete with pointy witch hat, and pedalling an exercise bike.

 In 2019, the single, from Carey's first Christmas album Merry Christmas, topped the Billboard Hot 100 charts for the first time after 25 years.
-The song was back again on No 1 last year, and then this week.
+The song was back again at No 1 in 2020, and then in 2021.

-“I know it's corny, and I don't care,” she told The New York Times following the feat.
-"I don't need something else to validate the existence of this song.
+“I know it's corny, and I don't care,” she told The New York Times.
+“I don't need something else to validate the existence of this song.
 I used to pick it apart whenever I listened to it, but at this point, I feel like I'm finally able to enjoy it.”

 And it looks like the appeal of All I Want for Christmas is You is nowhere near fading.

-On Wednesday, Carey announced the song has received more than a billion streams on Spotify.
+In December last year, Carey announced the song had been streamed more than a billion times on Spotify.

-Carey also posted a video featuring her twins, Moroccan and Monroe, 10, singing the song, accompanied by their dogs.
-Last week, she shared a new animated lyric video of the song, adding to myriad iterations now in existence, including a duet with Justin Bieber in 2011.
+Last year, she shared a new animated lyric video of the song, adding to the myriad iterations now in existence, including a duet with Justin Bieber in 2011.

 A 2017 report from The Economist estimates that Carey had earned more than $60 million from the track between its release in 1994 and 2016.
-According to Celebrity Net Worth, the song earns anywhere between $600,000 and $1m in royalties every single year.
+According to Celebrity Net Worth, the song earns anywhere between $600,000 and $1m in royalties each year.

 This makes the song one of Carey’s biggest international hits, having topped the charts in 26 countries.
 It’s also the bestselling Christmas single by a female artist, and one of the best-selling singles in music history, with an overall estimated sale of more than 16 million copies.